Why won't your credit card swipe?

 How do I know if my credit card is demagnetized?

 Your credit card can become demagnetized, and therefore unusable, if it comes in contact with anything else magnetic.
 This is because the competing magnets can cause the encoded information within the stripe to be erased.

 This includes refrigerator magnets, security tags on clothing, merchandise, magnetic enclosures on purses and belts and anything else that has a magnetic field around it.

 If you find that your credit card won't swipe after exposure to a nearby magnet or electromagnetic field, it may have been demagnetized and you'll need to have it replaced.

 There are many reasons why a credit card won't swipe correctly.
 Most often this is because of normal wear and tear.
 If you're unable to fix it or the card is damaged beyond repair, contact your card issuer for a replacement card.
 It typically takes between 3 and 7 business days to receive a new card.
-Some issuers may even offer expedited shipping for free — just ask.
+Some issuers may even offer expedited shipping for free.

-Some alternatives to magnetic stripe cards are chip cards, which allow you to make contactless payments, or you can setup mobile wallet using your smartphone.
+Some alternatives to magnetic stripe cards are chip cards, which allow you to make contactless payments, or digital wallet using your smartphone.
 Neither of these options require a swipe or frequent handling of the card which can increase the longevity of it.